-Coronary heart disease occurs when the coronary arteries which deliver oxygen to the heart muscle become narrowed or blocked as a result of the build up of fat/cholesterol within the artery wall.
+Coronary heart disease occurs when the coronary arteries which deliver oxygen to the heart muscle become narrowed or blocked because of the build-up of fat/cholesterol within the artery wall.

-If the build-up is only mild, symptoms may include a feeling of pressure or tightness in the chest at times of increased activity or stress.
+If the build-up is only mild, symptoms may include a feeling of pressure or tightness in the chest at times of increased activity or stress and/or shortness of breath or fatigue with physical exertion.
 When the blood supply to the heart muscle is severely reduced, chest pain (angina

 ), heart attack (myocardial infarction)